ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![ortelius microservices](images/how-to-bake-an-ortelius-pi/part03/11-ortelius-microservices.png)

 - Now we will deploy a Traefik ingress route for Ortelius by applying the following YAML
-- Create a YAML file called `ortelius-traefik.yaml`, copy the YAML into the file and then run `kubectl apply -f ortelius-traefik.yaml`
+- Create a YAML file called `ortelius.yaml`, with the following YAML then run `kubectl apply -f ortelius.yaml`

 ```yaml
 apiVersion: networking.k8s.io/v1